thegiftofgabes/fantasypunk-netlify/content/quickstart/_07-common-moves.md

 - **messy hit**: the outcome you hoped for comes to pass, *but* **take a shortcoming**.
 - **miss**: you must **brace yourself**.

-## carve a new reality
+## have a say
 > Do this to directly influence the narrative as a player rather than through roleplaying your character.

-When you want to steer the narrative in a particular direction, create a new aspect in the Tale, or elaborate on an existing one.
-Choose an option below:
+When you want to **have a say** on the Tale to create a new aspect, or elaborate on an existing one, make a Proposal.

+Choose one of the options below and describe your Proposal to the other Players.

 - create or elaborate on a location;
 - create or elaborate on a relationship;